-An incident response plan for an organization should not be combined with other documents such as security plans and procedures, business continuity plans, or disaster recovery.
+An organization’s incident response plan should not be combined with other documents such as security plans and procedures, business continuity plans, or disaster recovery.
 Instead, it works as a stand-alone document that all your incident response team members know about and have easy access to both in hard copy and network form.

 What’s the role of a response team?

-An effective incident response program requires one to put together a cross-functional team from diverse parts of the business.
+An effective incident response program requires putting together a cross-functional team from diverse parts of the business.
 Failure to include the right people will only see the failure of the response execution plan.
-The team helps with the execution of the plan and as well as the on-going oversight and maintenance, such as in the administration of day-to-day technical controls.
+The team helps with the execution of the plan and the ongoing oversight and maintenance, such as administering day-to-day technical controls.
 These are activities that take place during the occurrence of the incident and afterward as well.
 The team may include members of the organization’s overall security as well.

 Who is accountable for incident response?